Young America Stakes

+History

 Inaugurated in 1977, the Young America Stakes evolved to become an important end of October/early November event for two-year-olds.
 The race was contested over a distance of 11/16 miles.
 Run on dirt from inception in 1977 through 1990, at its peak in the mid-1980s it was a Grade 1 event offering a purse of $500,000 and had been attracting such horses as U.S. Racing Hall of Fame inductee, Spectacular Bid and Canadian Horse Racing Hall of Fame colt, Deputy Minister.
 However, the event was hurt by the advent of the Breeders' Cup Juvenile in 1984 which was raced at around the same time and on dirt.
 In an attempt to survive, in 1991 the Young America was shifted to a race on turf.
 Already having lost it Grade 1 status, in 1993 it was downgraded from a Grade II event to a Grade III.